 “There’s no time to lose, I heard her say.
 Catch your dreams before they slip away.
 Dying all the time, lose your dreams and you will lose your mind.
 Ain’t life unkind?
-Goodbye, Ruby Tuesday, who could hang a name on you when you change with every new day.” ~ Rolling Stones.
+Goodbye, Ruby Tuesday, who could hang a name on you when you change with every new day?” ~ Rolling Stones.

 By the time I started Kindergarten, I knew my family was different from all other families in my neighborhood.
 The other families took vacations, celebrated Christmas, and held birthday parties, we did none of those.
 People came to visit my neighbors, we had no visitors.
 Most mother’s worked part-time or not at all.
-My mom was gone before we left for school and did not return until well after dark.
+My mom was gone before we left for school and did not return until after dark.
 We were poor the others were not.

 My little friend, Terri, lived across the street and was the only house that had a built-in swimming pool.
 Honestly, that’s the only reason I liked her.
 One day after swimming her mother wanted to wash the chlorine from Terri’s now blonde/green hair.
 Her mom lifted Terri up and laid her across the kitchen counter-top and pulled her close to the edge of the sink where her head hung down.
 I stood there watching intently.
 Terri’s mom carefully wrapped a towel around her daughter’s neck and turned the sprayer on.
-As Terri’s mom ran her fingers through Terri’s hair, which was full of shampoo, she would suddenly stop.
-“Oh, my, what is this?” her mother asked with excitement.
-“Have you been eating chocolate?
+As Terri’s mom ran her fingers through Terri’s hair, which was full of shampoo, she would suddenly stop and with excitement in her voice would say, “Oh, my, what is this?
+Have you been eating chocolate?
 I see candy in your hair.”
 Terri giggled as her mom smiled.
 I stood there confused, did she really find chocolate in Terri’s hair?
-The game repeated with bubble gum, or a lollipop.
-The interaction between Terri and her mom was something I had never experienced with my mom.
-It was genuine love and affection.
-I have never forgotten that moment from my childhood.
+The game repeated with bubble gum, a lollipop, or popcorn.
+The genuine love and affection exchanged between Terri and her mom was something I would never come to know with my mom.
+Perhaps this is the reason I carry the memory with me through the passing decades.

 My eldest brother by four years lifted me up over his head in the front lawn and threw me down onto a bed of rocks that surrounded a small tree my mom had planted.
 I lay there in shock, I was around eight.
 My older brothers would take the rotary off the telephone making it impossible to call mom for help.
 That same night a parent from the neighborhood came knocking on our door.
 When my mom let her in the doorway, I was hidden close enough to listen to their verbal exchange.
 “The other parents in the neighborhood and I have discussed the neglect of your children.
 They need supervision when not in school.
 Today, a neighbor witnessed your daughter thrown to the ground from over your son’s head.
 If this continues we will report you to the proper authorities.”
 She said with condemnation.
 Unmoved, my mom replied, “Well if anything were to happen, I am assured my children can fend for themselves and will survive.”